 There are subtle things in nature we overlook when cultivating our own gardens.
 We know what we want and what we want to grow but a garden based solely on desire will have its flaws.
 To grow a healthy ecosystem, we have to take a few notes from the wild.
 Incorporating knowledge in a desire makes dreams a reality.

 The majority of us are well aware that distilled white vinegar has more uses than we can fathom, right?
-After all, there are plenty of books written on the subject!
-Well, in the Summer of 2011, I discovered a new, genius (if I don't say so myself), use for distilled white vinegar that will save you a little more time for your backyard R&R!!
-So what is my, best-thing-since-sliced-bread-and-insect-screens new use for distilled white vinegar?
+After all, there are plenty of books written on the subject.
+Well, in the summer of 2011, I discovered a new, brilliant (even if I do say so myself) use for distilled white vinegar that will save you a little more time for your backyard R&R. So what is my, best-thing-since-sliced-bread-and-insect-screens new use for distilled white vinegar?

-Most DIY handymen spend a long winter of stacking on garden catalogues, the entire spring in bringing outdoor space to life, while the summer is finally the time you get to actually enjoy fruits of all handy work.
+Most DIY handymen spend a long winter looking through garden catalogues and the entire spring bringing outdoor spaces to life, while the summer is finally the time you get to actually enjoy the fruits of all handy work.
 Whether you use your garden as your private spot for relaxation, a playground for children, or the neighbourhood party venue, it is always refreshing to add various small to not-so-small home improvements that let you, your family, and your guests enjoy the warm summer days and breezy evenings.
-Here I’ve set up a list of simple handyman DIY projects every garden would really use in the hot summer months.
+Here I’ve set up a list of simple handyman DIY projects every garden could really use in the hot summer months.

-For a N.E. gardener, winter is certainly a time to plan, but I still like to enjoy my gardens and share that with others.
-The ground is frozen, but with clippings from perennials, herbs and common house plants, I make small arrangements that please me and often surprise guests.
+For a N.E. gardener, winter is certainly a time to plan, but I still like to enjoy my gardens and share them with others.
+The ground is frozen, but with clippings from perennials, herbs, and common houseplants, I can make small arrangements that please me and often surprise guests.

 Living in a condo, I don't have a lot of space, so I sometimes need to get creative with my gardening.
-I can't imagine a garden without compost, but did not have a large permanent place to place a compost pile.
-And so, I took a large black pot that had once held a tree, and started using it for composting.
-The idea worked very well-- with added benefits.
-I had placed the pot in my rose bed - earthworms quickly found their way up into the pot from the drainage holes in the bottom of the pot.
-They delighted in the constant supply of fresh kitchen and yard waste that I kept putting into the pot – especially my coffee grounds, banana peels and egg shells.
+I can't imagine a garden without compost, but did not have a large permanent place for a compost pile, so I took a large black pot that had once held a tree and I started using it for composting.
+The idea worked very well -- with added benefits.
+I had placed the pot in my rose bed.
+Earthworms quickly found their way up into the pot from the drainage holes in the bottom of the pot.
+They delighted in the constant supply of fresh kitchen and yard waste that I kept putting into the pot, especially my coffee grounds, banana peels, and egg shells.
 Soon, I had an entire nursery of baby wrigglers, and my kitchen/yard waste was rapidly composted and became full of earthworm castings.
-Then, I had another idea -- I had a rose bush that was not doing very well - so I moved my compost pot next to the rosebush during the rainy season - nutrients must have drained out of the bottom of the pot, and baby earthworms made their way back out of the bucket and into my rose bed.
+Then, I had another idea: I had a rose bush that was not doing very well, so I moved my compost pot next to the rose bush during the rainy season.
+Nutrients must have drained out of the bottom of the pot, and baby earthworms made their way back out of the bucket and into my rose bed.
 Soon I noticed a great improvement in the rose bush, and a definite increase in the number of earthworms.
-It seems that this was a win-win situation - I was breeding earthworms, composting, and improving my soil -- all at the same time!
-This summer my composting pot is moving again - I have another bed that needs some soil improvement and is lacking in earthworms -- what an easy way to improve my soil!
+It seems that this was a win-win situation: I was breeding earthworms, composting, and improving my soil -- all at the same time!
+This summer my composting pot is moving again.
+I have another bed that needs some soil improvement and is lacking in earthworms.
+What an easy way to improve my soil!

-Not long ago NGA member WARYR1 posted a query in the Ask A Question Forum.
-"What is an organic way to get rid of Virginia Creeper?"
-The question received many excellent replies; to date there are 23 replies - one suggestion involved pouring herbicide into a trash can and stuffing the vines into the can - the purpose of that method was to contain the herbicide and reduce risk of damage to desirable plants.
+Not long ago NGA member WARYR1 posted a query in the Ask A Question Forum: "What is an organic way to get rid of Virginia Creeper?"
+The question received many excellent replies.
+To date, there are 23 replies.
+One suggestion involved pouring herbicide into a trash can and stuffing the vines into the can.
+The purpose of that method was to contain the herbicide and reduce the risk of damage to desirable plants.

-We were all taught to remove the lateral shoots when growing Tomato plants.
-This is the shoot that appears in the axis between the stem and leaf, also known as Axial shoot, suckers etc. The removal of these shoots would enable the plant to put all of it's energy into fruit production.
-We were advised to pick out and discard but not anymore!!!!
+We were all taught to remove the lateral shoots when growing tomato plants.
+This is the shoot that appears in the axis between the stem and leaf, also known as axial shoot, sucker, etc. The removal of these shoots would enable the plant to put all of its energy into fruit production.
+We were advised to pick out and discard, but not anymore!